The skin of chameleons is covered with several different types of non-overlapping scales, all of which contain keratin.

 A ‘low’ translucent gene-carrying chameleon breeding with a ‘normal’ one will result in 50% normal and 50% ‘low’ translucent offspring.

-This is mostly seen in Chamaeleo calyptratus calyptratus, but is also known to occur in some Trioceros species.
+In chameleons, this is mostly seen in Chamaeleo calyptratus calyptratus, but is also known to occur in other species, such as Kinyongia matschiei.

 Even though this mutation in the genes occurs naturally, some breeders in the hobby have purposely bred animals with these mutations in order to produce color variations in the offsprings.
 In the case of Ch. calyptratus calyptratus, a male and two females were found in the wild in Yemen, and exported to Europe.
 These three wild-caught animals were the foundation of all the translucent animals we see in captivity today.
 Since these animals lack pigmentation, there has been a lot of concern about their health, especially regarding UV absorption.
 Because of these concerns, it is debatable whether it is even ethical to breed these animals in captivity.